ll0ruc/event-extraction-paper/README.md

   NAACL 2021.
   [paper](https://aclanthology.org/2021.nuse-1.4.pdf)

-    > the event trigger.
-In this paper, we propose an end-to-end model leveraging Deep Value Networks (DVN), a structured prediction algorithm, to efficiently capture cross-event dependencies for document-level event extraction.
+    > In this paper, we propose an end-to-end model leveraging Deep Value Networks (DVN), a structured prediction algorithm, to efficiently capture cross-event dependencies for document-level event extraction.

 ### 2019